Tumup/ParisPrediction2024/README.md

    - Saved the cleaned and processed data for further analysis.

 This comprehensive EDA allowed us to clean the dataset, identify key patterns and trends, and prepare the data for subsequent analysis.

+## Model

+1. **Data Loading and Initial Inspection**:
+   - Loaded the dataset from 'final_filtered_athlete_games.csv'.
+   - Dropped the 'Entry ID' column as it was not useful for our analysis.

+2. **Data Splitting**:
+   - Split the data into training and test sets based on the year.
+The test set includes the Olympic Games from the years 2012, 2016, and 2020, while the training set includes all other years.

+3. **Normalization**:
+   - Applied `StandardScaler` to standardize the numerical columns 'Age' and 'Year'.
+This ensures that these features have a mean of 0 and a standard deviation of 1.

+4. **One-Hot Encoding of Categorical Variables**:
+   - Used `OneHotEncoder` to transform the categorical variables: 'Name', 'Team', 'NOC', 'City', 'Sport', 'Event', 'Season', and 'Gender'.
+This creates binary columns for each category.

+5. **Label Encoding of the Target Variable**:
+   - Applied `LabelEncoder` to the target variable 'Medal' to convert the medal types ('Gold', 'Silver', 'Bronze') into numerical labels for use in machine learning models.

+The resulting training and test DataFrames are now ready for modeling.